General Manager/Alternate Governor

-Greg Sherman was named General Manager of the Avalanche on June 3, 2009 and recently completed his fourth season in that role.
+Greg Sherman was named General Manager of the Avalanche on June 3, 2009 and enters his fifth season in that role.

-Prior to being named GM, Sherman, 42, spent the previous seven years as the team’s Assistant General Manager.
-He has been associated with the franchise for the last 15 years.
+Prior to being named General Mnager, Sherman spent the previous seven years as the team’s Assistant General Manager.
+He has been associated with the franchise for the last 17 years.